Updated May 24, 2024

 How this impacts your retail sales...

-Us retailers think giving our customers more choice is better.
+We retailers think giving our customers more choices is better.

-But if the customer can't quickly get why one product is better than the other, they become overwhelmed and put blinders on.
-This is lethal for your business, literally killing any perceived value of your products and therefore the sale.
+But if the customer can't quickly understand why one product is better, they become overwhelmed and put on blinders.
+This is lethal for your business, killing any perceived value of your products and, therefore, the sale.

 That's because it's easier to settle.

-If there is no one there to help whittle down their choices or find out what they are trying to do and then match products to their use, you lose the sale.
+You will lose the sale if no one is there to help them narrow their choices, find out what they are trying to do, and match products to their needs.

-And the higher the ticket, the higher your stakes.
+The higher the ticket, the higher the stakes.
 That's why you need salespeople, not clerks.

-The evidence is overwhelming that customers are over-choiced, from the menus in restaurants, to the products on the sales floor.
-We just don't want to make the wrong choice.
-True salespeople, can make the difference.
+The evidence is overwhelming that customers are over-choiced, from restaurant menus to the products on the sales floor.
+We don't want to make the wrong choice, and true salespeople can make the difference.

-Yes, Paul Schottmiller and I discussed the customer survey by Cisco Systems that found 68 percent said online reviews were one of their top three influencers whereas only 13 percent indicated store associates.
+Yes, Paul Schottmiller and I discussed the Cisco Systems customer survey, which found that 68 percent of respondents said online reviews were among their top three influencers, whereas only 13 percent indicated store associates.

 What to do to drive conversions

-Salespeople are out there looking for work, whittle down your resumes to those who have proven they can sell the merchandise.
+Salespeople are still out there looking for work; whittle down your resumes to those who have proven they can sell the merchandise.

 See also: Lost a Sale?
 It All Started With How You Greeted Your Customer